TG9541/stm8ef/README.md

 Currently, there is no support for the STM8S Discovery, since I don't have any STM8S105C6T6 based boards for testing.

+### STM8S003F3 Core

+A plain STM8S003F3P6 eForth core with a very lean scripting oriented vocabulary (words like AHEAD or [COMPILE] not linked) with a minimal memory footprint (less than 4KiB Flash).
+CORE can be used as-is or as a starting point for configurations.

+* Selected features:
+  * 16MHz HSI
+  * compile to Flash
+  * lightweight low-level interrupt handlers in Forth code
+  * serial console with UART
+* Binary size below 4096 bytes

+More features can be selected from the list of options in `globalconf.inc`.

+Run `make BOARD=CORE flash` for building and flashing.

 ### STM8S003F3 "Communication through PD1/SWIM"

 This is a generic STM8EF target for exploring boards where no UART pins are broken out but where PD1 is available on a SWIM ICP header.
 Access to PD5/TX and PD6/RX is not required, bus-style half-duplex console communciation with a software UART simulation is used instead.

-* Binary size about 6600 bytes
-* Selected feature set:
+* Selected features (superset of CORE):
   * rich set of words for register addresses (e.g. Px_CR2 Px_CR1 Px_DDR Px_IDR Px_ODR)
-  * compile to Flash
   * EEPROM access
-  * background task and interrupts
+  * background task
   * eForth extensions *CREATE-DOES>*, *DO-LEAVE-LOOP/+LOOP*
-  * special STM8 memory access words (bit addressing, reversed access order)
+  * bit addressing
-  * Case insensitive vocabulary
+  * case-insensitive vocabulary
-* Clock source internal 16 MHz RC oscillator `HSI`
+* Binary size below 6600 bytes

 For serial communication the following simple wired-or interface can be used: